Save to My DOJO

 Step 4 – Specify the size of the VM’s hard disk (VMDK).
 If you’re planning on hosting VMs on the nested ESXi hosts, you’ll need much more capacity than the 10GB shown above.
 Alternatively, you can add a second hard disk to the VM at a later stage.
 The VMDK can consist of a single file or multiple ones (sparse).
 Click Next to continue.

-Step 5 – Click on Customize Hardware, select Memory and assign 8GB to the ESXi VM.
-This is the minimum amount of RAM required by ESXi but you can always lower it after installing if you’re short of RAM.
+Step 5 – Click on Customize Hardware, select Memory and assign 4GB to the ESXi VM (8GB is recommended if you can).
+This is the minimum amount of RAM required by ESXi but you can always lower it after installing if you’re short on RAM.
 This, however, is something I don’t recommend doing.
 You must also enable the Virtualize Intel VT-x … option from the Processors settings section.
 Press Finish to save the changes.

 Step 6 – The ESXi installer will run automatically after the VM is powered up.